patriciabialek/Luksus/Luksus/README.txt

 2023-10-10 1110:
 Editing the footer and almost complete, need to change the color for when you hover and click on the about us link.
 *figure out how to update the 2023 to be auto.

+2023-10-10 1147:
+having a hard time removing the default header.